ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The `Monadic` typeclass, used in `constructMonadic`, is automatically generated
-if our data type has a `.map` and `.flatMap` method when we `import mercator._`

 Kelas tipe `Monadic`, yang digunakan pada `constructMonadic`, dibuat secara
 otomatis bila tipe data kita mempunyai metoda `.map` dan `.flatMap` saat kita
 mengimpor `mercator._`.

-It does not make sense to use Magnolia for typeclasses that can be abstracted by
-`Divisible`, `Decidable`, `Applicative` or `Alt`, since those abstractions
-provide a lot of extra structure and tests for free.
-However, Magnolia offers
-features that `scalaz-deriving` cannot provide: access to field names, type
-names, annotations and default values.

 Sebenarnya, tidak masuk akal bila kita menggunakan Magnolia untuk kelas tipe
 yang dapat diabstraksi dengan `Divisible`, `Decidable`, `Applicative`, atau `Alt`